Dev-Drew/LemonadeAPI/README.md

 Personal

-- QuoteIds will be random 15 characters start with "LQ"
+- QuoteIDs will be random 15 characters start with "LQ"

-- MortgageIds will be random 15 characters start with "MID"
+- MortgageIDs will be random 15 characters start with "MID"

 - Any 15 character MortgageID string will be valid if it starts with "MID"

-- PolicyIds will be random 15 characters start with "LP"
+- PolicyIDs will be random 15 characters start with "LP"

-- User is always fully authenticated and authorized.
+- User is always fully authenticated and authorized

-- One quote is only good to create one policy (can not use the same quoteId to create multiple polices)
+- One quote is only good to create one policy (can not use the same quoteID to create multiple polices)

-- Additional libraries / frameworks are allowed.
+- Additional libraries / frameworks are allowed

 - No requirement for test coverage